stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/02-adding-pages-to-sites/03-building-a-responsive-site/01-built-in-mobile-support.markdown

 it will provide the best experience to all of your users.

-Now that you've learned about Liferay's tools for making your website mobile friendly, let's look at options for adapting to different types of mobile devices.
+Now that you've learned about Liferay's tools for making your website mobile friendly, let's look at your options for adapting to different types of mobile devices.